tterb/Atomic-Design-UI/README.md

 *Keep in mind, this is my first attempt at creating a UI-theme for Atom, so if there are any issues please feel free to let me know and I'll do my best to fix them.*
 ________________________________________________________________________________
 ## Install:
   This repository is distributed with [*apm*].
-After [installing apm], you can install the syntax theme with this command.
+After [installing apm], you can install the UI-theme with this command.

 ```
   $ apm install atomic-design-ui